sanity-io/sanity-plugin-async-list/README.md

 Field type name for schema definitions

+### loaderType

+`loaderType` allows you to choose between 2 different behaviors for `loader`: `search` or `seed` (the default). `seed` runs the loader once when the component is rendered to populate the list of options. `search` allows you to pass the query the user types into the Autocomplete component back to your loader function to search for their query in your API.

 ### loader

-`loader` allows you to get data from any source and pass it as options to the input. `loader` takes a function with 1 optional argument: `secrets` which contains the values of the keys defined in `secrets.keys`
+`loader` allows you to get data from any source and pass it as options to the input. `loader` takes a function with 2 optional arguments: `secrets` which contains the values of the keys defined in `secrets.keys`, and `query` which is only passed when `loaderType` is set to `search`

 ### secrets